Letter B - Baldwins gardens to Birchin lane

 Rev. BASING LANE IN[N] In the field, IARETS HALL.

-Gerard's, a perversion of Gisors' hall, or mansion, is thus described by Stow :
+Gerard's, a perversion of Gisors hall, or mansion, is thus described by Stow :

 " On the south side of Basing lane is one great house, of old time built upon arched vaults, and with arched gates of stone brought from Caen in Normandy."
-As he had read, it was originally owned by John Gisors, mayor of London in 1245, who appears from the name to have been of a Norman family, was a Pepperer or member of the now Grocers company; and in 37 Henry III. is named on the Patent llolls of that year, as the king's chamberlain of London, empowered to regulate the prices of wines.
+As he had read, it was originally owned by John Gisors, mayor of London in 1245, who appears from the name to have been of a Norman family, was a Pepperer or member of the now Grocers company; and in 37 Henry III. is named on the Patent Rolls of that year, as the kings chamberlain of London, empowered to regulate the prices of wines.
 He was sheriff in 1240, and mayor in the years 1245, 1246, 1250, and 1259.
 In 1250, he had the honour of being the first mayor presented to the Barons of the Exchequer, and admitted by them to that office.
 He was alderman of Vintry ward, and coroner for the city of London, from 1281 to 1284, and was deceased in the reign of Edward the Second, as in the fourteenth year of that monarch, Sir John Gisors, as son and heir, was called on, to answer for his father, as king's coroner of London.

 Sir John Gisors, who was mayor in 1311, though here named the son, was possibly the grandson of the mayor of 1245 ; the long period of years between seems to justify this supposition.
 Sir John was created Constable of the Tower in 1327, on the accession of King Edward the Third : see Close Roll, 1 Edw.
 III., p.
 1, m.
 23. He died in 1329 ; and it is apparently to him the particulars of the sepulture is referable in the chapel of St. Mary, in the Gray Friers, " ad dexterum cornu altaris, sub prima parte fenestrae, sub lapide elevato*."